msdos50/Rubyish/README.md

 # Rubyish
 This library contains a bunch of things I wish were in .net from my rails days.
-It is not necessarily following good .net conventions but it does make writing some kinds of code more fun.
+It make writing some kinds of code more fun.
 If you choose to use .net in this fashion (lots of sending messages and dynamically calling methods) you are losing compiler protection.  **You have been warned**

 [NuGet Package](https://www.nuget.org/packages/Rubyish/)